zopefoundation/zc.zk/src/zc/zk/README.txt

     >>> zk = zc.zk.ZooKeeper('zookeeper.example.com:2181')

-The ZooKeeper constructor takes a ZooKeeper connection string, which is a comma-separated list of addresses of the form HOST:PORT.
-It defaults to '127.0.0.1:2181', which is convenient during development.
+The ZooKeeper constructor takes a ZooKeeper connection string, which is a comma-separated list of addresses of the form *HOST:PORT*.
+It defaults to ``'127.0.0.1:2181'``, which is convenient during development.

 Register a server providing a service.
 --------------------------------------